Dress Code/Purchasing School Uniforms

 Social and emotional competence is a fundamental part of the Renaissance mission because BRCPS believes students progress when they feel positively about themselves and have the skills to deal with conflict and difference in a variety of social situations.
 BRCPS has established community programs within classrooms to build students’ self esteem, leadership, and commitment to and ownership of academics.

 - Extensive professional development for teachers in character education, including Responsive Classroom, Open Circle, behavior management techniques to maintain a strong and safe classroom environment, and work on BRCPS core values.

-- Development of a more unified, pro-active approach to student discipline issues by BRCPS Climate and Culture team, focusing on prevention rather than punishment.
+- Development of a more unified, pro-active approach to student discipline issues by BRCPS Student Support Team, focusing on prevention over consequences

 - Development of a more unified approach to all student services, including anti-violence programming, reading and math intervention services, speech and language, occupational therapy, and Special Education services.